-Complete Guide
+Complete Guide for Churches

 Every pastor knows the feeling: someone mentions a hospital visit from three weeks ago, and you can't remember if anyone followed up.
 Without a system to track care, things fall through the cracks.
 This guide covers how to track pastoral care effectively—whether you're a solo pastor with a notebook or a large church with a dedicated care team.